 Apple Inc.'s inclusion of the Touch ID fingerprint scanner in the recently announced iPhone 5s is, in many respects, nothing new.

-"We have seen many laptop vendors try to use fingerprinting as a way to protect information
+"We have seen many laptop vendors try to use fingerprinting as a way to protect information stored on their mobile systems," noted Dan Blum, principal consultant and chief security architect at Respect Network.

 However, such efforts have largely failed to gain much traction, and the question in security circles is whether Apple's somewhat different approach -- foregrounding device access rather than broader system access control -- will change the game.
 "Most biometric systems have been designed to prevent unauthorized individuals from accessing sensitive information rather than providing users with simple access to their own information," stated C. Maxine Most, principal at Louisville, Colo.-based Acuity Market Intelligence, a biometric market research firm.